 - The training required for team members.

-- Division of work between team members and coordinating the team’s activities.
+- Division of work between team members

-- Record keeping of the team’s meetings.
+- Record keeping of the team’s efforts and meetings.

 - Software to facilitate the team’s work.